 Do not leave any areas blank – write “N/A” for questions where you do not need to provide an answer

 5) 48mm X 33mm colour photograph, taken against a plain white background (professionally taken).
 Detailed photo requirements are provided by the China Visa Application Service Center.
+Refer to the Chinese version for samples of acceptable photo.

 You may also need to provide other documents.
 Please make sure you check the Visa Instructions on the Chinese Visa Application Service Center website for requirements specific to your own individual circumstances.